-Just remember, the key to success lies in allowing the dough sufficient time to rise (twice!), which will make sure your crust is light and airy but still crisps up.
+Just remember, you need to give your dough enough time to rise twice!
+This will make your crust light and airy, but still crisp up.

 Equipment